-The majority of world-leading, innovative brands have realized that recruiting talent goes far beyond simply filling job openings; and competitive pay and compelling benefits won’t to the heavy lifting anymore.
+The majority of world-leading, innovative brands have realized that talent acquisition goes far beyond simply filling job openings — and competitive pay and compelling benefits won’t do the heavy lifting anymore.

-Today, skilled talent will only consider a job opportunity at your company if you can convince them that you’re not just an option but the best option.
+Today, the best candidates will only consider a job opportunity at your company if you can convince them that you’re not just an option but the best option.
 And this is why constantly developing your employer brand is more important than ever.
 So, if you’re looking to build a winning employer branding strategy, make sure you take some inspiration from the companies who do it right.